namoklom/infant-behavior-markov-chain/README.md

 ![image](https://github.com/user-attachments/assets/79258593-48a9-495d-bc70-77b58309837d)

-A heatmap generated using `seaborn.heatmap` visualizes the transition probabilities between different behavior states.
-Each cell `[i, j]` represents the probability of transitioning from state `i` to state `j`.

-**Interpretation**:
-- Brighter shades represent higher probabilities.
-- Diagonal cells often represent the likelihood of remaining in the same state.
-- Patterns such as frequent transitions from `SLEEPING` to `HAPPY` might suggest environmental or developmental responses.
+The heatmap shows the transition probabilities between three states—sleeping, crying, and happy—based on observed behavior patterns.
+From the "sleeping" state, there’s a high likelihood of transitioning to either "crying" (0.67) or "happy" (0.71), suggesting sleep often ends in emotional responses.
+The "crying" state is relatively unstable, with low probabilities of remaining in or transitioning to "happy", and a higher chance (0.19) of shifting back to "sleeping".
+From the "happy" state, the most common next state is "sleeping" (0.43), followed by a moderate chance of staying happy (0.25).
+Overall, this suggests a cyclic pattern where sleep frequently leads to emotional states, and crying tends to resolve back into sleep.

 ---